VeritasSoftware/NotificationService/README.md

 getEmployeesByName(searchName: string) {
      // Fetch employees by name.
      // The employeeApiService method returns an Observable<Employee[]>.
-     // The employees$ stream will be updated with the data.
+     // The employees$ stream will be notified and updated with the data.
-     // The error$ stream will be updated with the error if any. this.notificationService.subscribe
+     // The error$ stream will be notified and updated with the error if any. this.notificationService.subscribe
      (
         this.employeeApiService.getEmployeesByName(searchName)